This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You know a place is good if celebrity chefs ride in from Melbourne for breakfast.
 The coffee was to die for and the breaky gets a big thumbs up.

 It’s well worth enjoying a meal at the historic Black Spur Inn situated in Narbethong, about 15 minutes (12 km) from Marysville.

 It’s in a very pretty setting with views of the garden and forest and the food on the menu is delicious.

 Elevation 423 Bar and Cafe

-If it’s pizza and beer you’re after, this is the place to go.
-The recently renovated bar and cafe has a cosy feel with bi-fold windows giving you great views of the main street.
+If it’s pizza and beer you’re after, Elevation 423 Bar and Cafe is the place to go.
+They renovated bar and cafe a few years ago, and now it has a cosy feel with bi-fold windows giving you great views of the main street.